 August Lawn & Landscape Tips

-We have arrived at the hottest, driest point of the season.
-The last 10 days of July and the first 10 days of August are when Oklahoma City’s average daily temperature reaches its peak.
+We have arrived at the hottest, driest point of the season…the last 10 days of July and the first 10 days of August when Oklahoma City’s average daily temperature reaches its peak.

-To finish the summer strong, here are a few best practices to focus on:
+To finish the summer strong and keep your lawn healthy, here are a few best practices to focus on, the first being watering:

 Healthy lawns have deep root systems.
 Roots will grow to the moisture.
 If your watering pattern is short, shallow, frequent watering resulting in moisture only in the top 1-2”, you will have a shallow rooted lawn dependent upon daily water.
 Deep soaking results in a root system with grass roots 6” to 2’ deep that is not dependent upon frequent watering and is drought resistant.